Back to top

 From very early in the course you will be encouraged to pursue your own ideas and interests through your work.
 In recent years students have explored topics as diverse as personal identity, battery farming, the ages of woman, detective films the bubonic plague, terrorism, science fiction, public transport, sport and fairy tales.

 Staff are always there to offer advice, support and direction when needed.
-The department has strong links with other institutes of higher education, notably Wigan and Leigh College and UCLAN.
+The department has strong links with other institutes of higher education, notably Pendleton College Art Foundation course and Blackburn college Art Foundation Course.
 Well over half the students who complete the course progress to study an aspect of art or design at University.
 This year a number of students are studying Architecture.
 Results are very good in recent years a number of students have been awarded 100% for the practical aspects of the exam.
 Finally, it's fun!
 Hard work, there is always plenty to do, but it is very rewarding.